-Located at the Chicago campus, the advanced therapy externship at Roosevelt University Counseling Center begins in mid-August and ends in late May.
+Located at the Chicago campus, the intermediate and advanced therapy externship at Roosevelt University Counseling Center begins in mid-August and ends in late May.
 Following the orientation in early-August; each extern will assume the schedule negotiated with the Training Coordinator.
-Externs are expected to be on-site for 21 work hours each week over a period of 3 or 4 days.
+Externs are expected to be on-site for 21 work hours each week over a period of 2.5 days.
 Often externs are on site for 24 hours per week if their schedules encompass the noon lunch hour (when the center is closed).

-The externship is at the advanced level and eligible for those students who have completed a therapy practicum (either master’s or doctoral).
+The externship is at the intermediate and advanced level and eligible for those students who have completed a diagnostic practicum (either master’s or doctoral).
 In addition, preference will be given to applicants demonstrating interest, familiarity, and/or experience in university/college counseling and with giving psycho-educational presentations, workshops, or seminars.

 Each week, externs will have 11-12 direct service hours with therapy clients (8-9 hours individual, or 7 individual plus 2 hours group), intake assessment (2 hours), consultation (1 hour) and risk assessment/crisis management (as needed).
 Externs are expected to work two evenings until 6:00pm, Monday through Thursday.
 Required training times are Tuesdays from 9:00am – 3:00pm, in order to participate in meetings and seminars.
 Externs will have 45 hours of personal leave time, in addition to University holidays.

 Throughout the practicum, externs are required to participate in either a clinical seminar or individual supervision in their doctoral program.
 Prior to seeing clients, each trainee must provide written proof of coverage under an occurrence-based, professional liability insurance policy with $1,000,000/$3,000,000 minimum limits, that is to be maintained throughout the practicum contract.